 The Most Popular Portable Propane Heaters

-Mr. Heater Buddy, (click here to see on Amazon), is the most popular portable propane heater among campers.
-It will run for 3-4 hours on its lowest setting, and will accept a standard propane bottle.
+Mr. Heater Buddy, (see it on Amazon), is the most popular portable propane heater among campers.
+It will run for 3-4 hours on its lowest setting using a standard propane bottle.
 They generally sell for $80.00 to $100.00 at most stores.
 They produce a lot of heat, and are better suited for large vans or small RVs.
-This heater can also be hooked up to larger propane tanks using a separately purchased Mr. Heater Hose.
+This heater can also be hooked up to larger propane tanks using a separately purchased Mr. Heater Hose (see it on Amazon).
 This heater already has a regulator built-in for use with tanks.

-Mr. Heater Little Buddy, (click here to see on Amazon), will run for about 7 hours on a 1-gallon propane bottle.
+Mr. Heater Little Buddy, (see it on Amazon), will run for about 7 hours on a 1-gallon propane bottle.
 Perfect for car-campers, van-dwellers, and is also a popular choice for heating tents.
 The downside is that they tend to be easily knocked over, however they have an automatic shut-off when tipped over.
 While they are not intended to be hooked up to a larger propane tank via hose, they can still accommodate the Mr. Heater Hose; you just have to build your own box to keep the propane burner upright.

 Portable Electric Heaters